sapoudel/SciData_RNAseq_Workflow/README.md

 # RNAseq_workflow
 This pipeline will guide you through the analysis of RNAseq data, from FASTQ files to finding differentially expressed genes.
 Please read the [RNASeq Wiki](https://github.com/SBRG/SBRG_wiki/wiki/RNA-seq-Processing) before starting your analysis.
+This repo contains example fastq files that take up about .5GB.
+The folder `RNAseq_workflow/example/fastq` can be removed to save space.

 ## Requirements:
 1. [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)